jeremytammik/ExportCncFab/README.md

 The source code for this Revit add-in is published here for Revit API demonstration purposes only.
 For legal reasons, I cannot share the executable add-in in public.
-Please feel free to grab the source code from GitHub and create the required add-in from that yourself, or ask a friend or coleague to create it for you.
+Please feel free to grab the source code from GitHub and create the required add-in from that yourself, or ask a friend or colleague to create it for you.

 ## Author